openssl/web/docs/OpenSSL300Design.md

 are in FIPS mode (using the OpenSSL FIPS Cryptographic Module 3.0) and TLS connections that are in non-FIPS mode simultaneously.

+For more up to date information related to 3.0 please follow the links at [openssl.org/docs] (https://www.openssl.org/docs)

 ## Terms Used in This Document {#terms-used-in-this-document}

 The following terms, in alphabetical order,  are used in this